nasa/Common-Metadata-Repository/README.md

 This process will take quite a long time, be patient and monitor progress.

 #### Running CMR
-You can run CMR two different ways, everything in one or as separte.
+You can run CMR two different ways, everything in one or as separate.

 ##### All Services At Once